-(75) If the route to fulfil a condition is not defined by the MS, it is the sponsor's responsibility to decide the more appropriate route (SM or art 81.9 change) to submit the necessary documents and/or data with other SM with changes the study design) Addition/deletion of non-EEA countries into trial Inclusion or exclusion of Non-EEA 3 rd countries into the application dossier with no additional substantial changes to the trial (e.g. no significant impact on the absolute number of participants in the trial or in a MSC)
+(75) If the route to fulfil a condition is not defined by the MS, it is the sponsor's responsibility to decide the more appropriate route (SM or art 81.9 change) to submit the necessary documents and/or data

-Amendments to the trial protocol Change of primary or secondary endpoint; New mode of measurement for the primary endpoint; New toxicological or pharmacological data or new interpretation of toxicological or pharmacological data which is likely to impact on the risk/benefit assessment; A change in the definition of the end of the trial; Significant increase in duration of the overall time of the trial, provided that the following conditions are met (77): the exposure to treatment with the IMP is not extended; the definition of the end of the trial is unchanged; and scheduled subject study visits arrangements are unchanged; 1.
+Amendments to the trial protocol endpoir 2. primary 3. pharma interpre pharma impact 4. end of t 5. remova trial per New mode of measurement for the vendpoint; New toxicological or cological data or new etation of toxicological or cological data which is likely to on the risk/benefit assessment; A change in the definition of the the trial; Change in the trial design (e.g. I of a trial arm, addition of a new riod (e.g. open label extension) not in the currently authorized Significant increase in duration of the overall time of the trial, provided that the following conditions are met (77): the exposure to treatment with the IMP is not extended; the definition of the end of the trial is unchanged; and scheduled subject study visits arrangements are unchanged; If there is a change in one or more of these conditions, it would be considered to be a substantial modification.
+In case of low interventional trials, additional diagnostic or medical monitoring 1.
 Minor clarifications to the protocol.
 2. The addition/deletion of exploratory and/or tertiary endpoints as recorded in the TMF with no significant effect on the conduct of the trial.
-3. A minor increase in the duration (<10%) of the trial Part I 5.
-Change in the trial design (e.g. removal of a trial arm, addition of a new trial period (e.g. open label extension) not foreseen in the currently authorized protocol); If there is a change in one or more of these conditions, it would be considered to be a substantial modification.
-2. In case of low interventional trials, additional diagnostic or medical monitoring 4.
-A change in the number of trial participants per Member State if the absolute number of participants in the trial is identical or the
+3. A minor increase in the duration (<10%) of the trial 4.
+A change in the number of trial participants per Member State if the absolute number of participants in the trial is identical or the Part I